The City of El Paso de Robles was incorporated on March 11, 1889. It is a general law (vs. charter) City with a "Council-Manager" form of government.

 Regular Council Meetings

-The council holds regular meetings the first and third Tuesdays of each month starting at 6:30 p.m.
+Regular City Council meetings are held the first and third Tuesdays of most months, starting at 6:30 p.m.
 The Mayor chairs City Council meetings and is the presiding officer for the City Council, but does not have veto power.
-All statements and questions during Council meetings must be addressed to the Mayor and City Council.
-Minutes of council meetings, and resolutions and ordinances passed by the Council are all maintained by the City Clerk's Office.
+Council meetings are conducted so as to provide the public with the full power to monitor, participate in, and trust the Council's decision-making power.
+All Council decisions are made at noticed meetings.

-The council may also meet in closed sessions from time to time, usually before or after the regular meeting.
+The Council may also meet in closed sessions from time to time, usually before or after the regular meeting.
+Closed session may address only a very limited number of topics, such as real property negotiations, pending litigation, labor negotiations, and appraisal of the City Manager's performance.

 Special meetings are held when called for by the Mayor or a majority of the Council with appropriate notice.